UltraMessaging/um_perf/README.md

 ### Burst VS. Sustain?

-When designing a high-throughput system, it is important to set goals for expected average message rate and expected maximum burst message rate.
+When designing a high-throughput system, it is important to set goals for the expected average message rate and expected maximum burst message rate.
 It is prudent to design the system to be capable of sustaining the maximum burst message rate over a significant period,